-On November 8, 2022, the Midterm Election will decide the fate of 34 Senate seats, all 435 House seats, 36 gubernatorial seats, and countless state and local elections.
-The stakes are exceptionally high this year.
+On Tuesday, November 5, 2024, the 2024 United States presidential election will take place, and voters will elect a president and vice president for a term of four years.
 Many anticipate the most expensive election ever, with the most spending on television ads.
 We’re here to help answer your questions about how video licensing for political campaign advertising works.

 Suppose you’ve been tasked with creating a political ad.
 In this case, you’re going to want to discuss various campaign issues important to your candidate or cause and use video to help drive your message home.